rbutleriii/rbutleriii.github.io/_posts/2020-09-21-aie-snps-part-I.md

 ```

 #### Ok, now to do it all again
 So, with your reads aligned with *less* mapping reference bias.
-STAR has implemented the WASP algorithm, but that is something to try in the future.
+STAR has implemented the WASP algorithm, but that is something for me to try in the future.
 Something that can save lots of time is gatk4.1 `-ERC GVCF` option.
 This will give you a set of gvcfs that can be combined with `GenotypeGVCFs` to give you an 'all calls' vcf with each sample called at all positions.
 So now you have read counts for REF and ALT everywhere (Note: I have three tissues I am looking at, so I split files up by a specific sample name pattern, then run the resulting steps in parallel -j3):

 ```sh
 # calling gvcfs from masked bams